MatheusDateu/MatheusDateu/README.md

 ## 💻 Fullstack Dotnet and RPA Developer

 I am currently in my final year pursuing a Bachelor's degree in Analysis and Systems Development at IFRR.
 Since 2018, I have been deeply immersed in Dotnet and automation technologies.
 My aspiration is to evolve into an exceptional solutions developer with the capability to tackle any technology or challenge.
 While I have a strong proficiency in C# and Dotnet, I also have prior experience working with Java.
 Additionally, I have undertaken some studies in Python, specifically for automation tasks, including RPA, Machine Learning, and Artificial Intelligence.
-I am also well-versed in JavaScript, both in Node.js and React.
+I am also well-versed in Typescript, Angular, JavaScript, both in Node.js and React.

 ## 🌟 Featured Project